 In Michigan, where I practice law, we don’t require interlocks for first-time offenders.
 Fortunately, Michigan’s repeat DUI offenders are required to equip their vehicles with ignition interlock devices, according to the State of Michigan website.
 Michigan defines repeat offenders as anyone who has two or more DUI convictions within 7 years or three or more convictions within 10 years.

 I wrote a blog post on how strengthening Michigan DUI laws could reduce car accident deaths, including more stringent use of ignition interlock devices.
-In the post, I discussed analysis of DUI laws and DUI fatality statistics nationwide that suggests that DUI penalty laws could have an impact on each state’s car accident fatality statistics.
+In the post, I discussed analysis of DUI laws and DUI fatality statistics nationwide that suggests that DUI penalty laws could have an impact on each state’s fatal car accident statistics.

 Utah, for instance, suspends the driver’s license after a first citation, requires ignition interlocks for all offenders, allows DUI checkpoints, and reports the lowest rate of DUI deaths compared to total car accident fatalities at 17 percent.